 Safe Driving Training

 As one element of our training for newly recruited employees every year, we operate a Driving Training course.
-Participants spend one day at an external driving school learning about safe driving.
-This year, too, 43 new employees participated.
+Participants spend one day at an external driving school learning about safe driving. （The course was cancelled in FY Ended March 2021 due to the impact of COVID-19.）

 As a brief outline of the training course, participants first learn about their own driving abilities, level of health and maturity, personality traits and driving manners through a driving aptitude diagnostic test.
 Next, they drive on actual public roads and recognize points for improvement in their driving by receiving specific pointers from the instructor with regard to points for attention and other realizations, and make effective use of these in improving their driving skills with a view to becoming safer drivers.
 This not only heightens employees’ awareness with regard to safe driving, but also leads to reductions in accidents after they are assigned to their respective positions.